 - 6.3.4.1.
-To the extent that a real need to share competitively sensitive information to achieve efficiency gains that will be beneficial to society is identified and a mechanism of exchange is created to achieve the objective, the type of information, the aggregation, age, and confidentiality thereof, as well as the frequency of the exchange must carry the lowest risks to competition and must be indispensable for creating any efficiency gains resulting from the exchange that may be claimed by firms. - 6.3.4.2.
-The exchange of information must be limited to the information that is relevant and necessary for the attainment of the claimed efficiency gains or objective.
+To the extent that a real need to share Competitively Sensitive Information to achieve Pro-competitive Gains that will be beneficial to society is identified and a mechanism of exchange is created to achieve the objective, the type of information, the aggregation, age, and confidentiality thereof, as well as the frequency of the exchange must carry the lowest risks to competition and must be indispensable for creating any Procompetitive Gains resulting from the exchange that may be claimed by Firms. - 6.3.4.2.
+The exchange of Competitively Sensitive Information must be limited to the information that is relevant and necessary for the attainment of the claimed Pro-competitive Gains or objective.

-7. INDUSTRY ASSOCIATIONS AND GOVERNMENT POLICY MAKERS
+7. TRADE ASSOCIATIONS AND GOVERNMENT POLICY MAKERS

 7.1.
-In this section we discuss information exchanged through industry associations and exchanges required by government policy makers.
-It should, however, be noted that the forms of information exchange dealt with in these Guidelines are not exhaustive but are the most common ways in which information can be exchanged between competitors.
+In this section we discuss information exchanged through Trade Associations and exchanges required by government policy makers.
+It should, however, be noted that the forms of information exchange dealt with in these Guidelines are not exhaustive, but are the most common ways in which information can be exchanged between Competitors.

 7.1.1.
-Industry Associations
+Trade Associations

 7.1.1.1.
-Industry associations are bodies that are created by some or all the participants in a particular industry or sector to promote the interests of that industry or sector.
+Trade Associations are bodies that are created by some or all the participants in a particular industry or sector to promote the interests of that industry or sector.
 The decisions of associations are specifically covered in section 4(1) of the Act as decisions of associations of firms.
 The promotion of the interests of a particular industry or sector is not prohibited by the Act.
 The exchange of information that is not competitively sensitive, such as information relating to health and safety matters could, for example, be beneficial to workers in an industry or sector.

 - 7.1.1.2.
-However, decisions by industry associations can also constitute or facilitate anti-competitive practices.
-These associations also provide platforms for information sharing among competitors.
-Industry associations must take steps to ensure that information sharing between members of the association does not prevent or lessen competition. - 7.1.1.3.
-Most industry associations are not truly independent of their members since representatives of the members often form the decision-making bodies of the association.
-Therefore, the collection of disaggregated competitively sensitive information from members, to be collated by associations before distribution to their members, is problematic.
-The Commission strongly advises that industry associations should appoint independent parties to collect and to collate the information. - 7.1.1.4.
-Generally, if information is historical and aggregated nationally it will not be problematic, depending on the characteristics of the market.
-Disaggregation which would allow competitors to derive information by district, by customers, by individual firm or subproduct category, is usually highly problematic and will be considered by the Commission as evidence of a likely contravention of section 4 of the Act.
+However, decisions by Trade Associations can also constitute or facilitate Anti-competitive practices.
+These associations also provide platforms for information sharing among Competitors.
+Trade Associations must take steps to ensure that information sharing between members of the association does not prevent or lessen competition. - 7.1.1.3.
+Most Trade Associations are not truly independent of their members since representatives of the members often form the decision-making bodies of the association.
+Therefore, the collection of Disaggregated Competitively Sensitive Information from members, to be collated by associations before distribution to their members, is problematic.
+The Commission strongly advises that Trade Associations should appoint independent third parties to collect and to collate the Competitively Sensitive Information.
+The independent third party should not share Disaggregated Competitively Sensitive Information collected from members with the Trade Association or its members. - 7.1.1.4.
+Generally, if information is Historical and Aggregated nationally it will not be problematic, depending on the characteristics of the market.
+Disaggregation which would allow Competitors to derive information by district, by customers, by Firm or sub-product category, is usually highly problematic and will be considered by the Commission as evidence of a likely contravention of section 4 of the Act.